JorgeCSH/JorgeCSH/README.md

 ## <p align=center> My station(s) </p>
 ### Setups (my classes)
-- Main setup: PC with windows and arch linux dual boot, if you want to check my hyprland config [click here](https://github.com/JorgeCSH/I-use-Arch-btw).
+- Main setup: PC with windows and arch linux dual boot, [to check my config](https://github.com/JorgeCSH/I-use-Arch-btw).
 - Portable setup: laptop with arch linux and debian dual boot.
 - 2013 macbook pro: currently with fedora linux, but it also had freeBSD and kali linux for a while (don't ask).
 - C58 Compaq laptop: with ubuntu installed.